A Step by Step Rescue Guide for Panicked Breeders

 Step 3: The Gentle Swing Method

+Wrap the kit firmly in a soft cloth with its head pointing toward your fingers.
+Stand over a bed or folded towel.
 Using a smooth downward arc, swing the kit like a slow pendulum, 3 to 5 times.
 This uses centrifugal force to push fluid out of the airway.
 Wipe the nose and mouth immediately after each pass.

 | Safety Warning: Never swing over a hard floor.
 Never jerk or shake sideways.
 The motion must be smooth, controlled, and downward only. |